zjackson3163/Chemistry-2048/README.md

 Current bugs...
-- Left/Up Arrow Switched
-- Right/Down Arrow Switched
+- Game over screen not popping up on game over

 Upcoming Features...
 -  ✅ Fixing Fluorine Sprite (8/11)
 -  "How to play" screen
 -  Sound off/on feature
--  Reset game feature
+-  ✅ Reset game feature
 -  ✅ Levels screen (8/11)
 -  16 new levels
 -  Elements web page to see all elements unlocked during gameplay